-The Omnibus Plan provides that the Compensation Committee (or the Board, in the case of awards to non-employee directors) may grant or issue stock options, SARs, restricted stock, restricted stock units, dividend equivalents, performance-based awards, stock payments, cash-based awards or other incentives payable in cash or shares of stock, or any combination thereof.
+The Amended Equity Plan provides for the grant of performance-based options and restricted stock, or any combination thereof.
 Each award will be set forth in a separate agreement with the person receiving the award and will indicate the type, terms and conditions of the award.